zeroluck/docs/sources/reference/lib/using-scim.md

 ### Deleting an entity SCIM 2.0

-To delete an entity, you simply pass it’s ID as a String parameter into “deletePerson” or “deleteGroup” methods.
+To delete an entity, you simply pass its ID as a string parameter into “deletePerson” or “deleteGroup” methods.
 For both cases, i. e.
-Person and Group, entity MUST be already registered in the system with an ID.
+Person and Group, the entity has to be registered in the system with an ID, already.

 ```
 Scim2Client client = Scim2Client.oAuthInstance(userName, passWord, clientID, clientSecret, domainURL, oxAuthDomain);